-6.12 On the 31st of December 2019, the council held £219.617m of external borrowing and £72.470m of treasury investments.
+6.12 On the 31st of December 2020, the council held £219.879m of external borrowing and £69.130m of treasury investments.

-The Prudential and Treasury Indicators 2020/21 - 2024/25
+The Prudential and Treasury Indicators 2021/22 - 2025/26

 - 6.13 The council's capital expenditure plans are a key driver of treasury management activity.
-A summary of the council's capital budget plans and how these are being financed is shown in table 6.2. - 6.14 A summary of additional expenditure and financing plans, not yet included in the budget proposals, but for which business cases are likely to be submitted to council for approval within 2020/21 is shown in table 6.3. - 6.15 The Capital Financing Requirement (CFR) calculation is shown in table 6.4.
+A summary of the council's capital budget plans and how these are being financed is shown in table 6.2. - 6.14 The Capital Financing Requirement (CFR) calculation is shown in table 6.3.
 This is the total historic outstanding capital expenditure yet to be financed from revenue or capital resources and a future projection of CFR based on

 - capital expenditure plans.
 It is a measure of the council's indebtedness, and therefore its underlying borrowing need.
-The CFR also includes other long term liabilities such as finance leases. - 6.16 The CFR incorporates interim figures in relation to the new reporting requirements detailed within IFRS16.
+The CFR also includes other long term liabilities such as finance leases. - 6.15 The CFR incorporates interim figures in relation to the new reporting requirements detailed within IFRS16.
 The reporting standard requires certain leases currently accounted for through the revenue spend of the Council, to have its liabilities shown on the balance sheet if the lease has more than a year to run or is above a deminimus value.
-An example for Norwich are the vehicles procured through an operating lease. - 6.17 This is a requirement of closing the accounts for 2020/21 and officers continue to undertake the required data gathering exercise, which will clarify the full impact on the CFR for the Council.
+An example for Norwich are the vehicles procured through an operating lease. - 6.16 This is a requirement of closing the accounts for 2021/22 and officers continue to undertake the required data gathering exercise, which will clarify the full impact on the CFR for the Council.
 At the time of writing, final guidance had not been issued by CIPFA.
-It is therefore important to note that there may be a requirement to refresh the authorised limit and operational boundary once the review is substantially complete later in the 2020/21 financial year. - 6.18 The CFR does not increase indefinitely, as the Minimum Revenue Provision (MRP) is a statutory annual revenue charge which broadly reduces the indebtedness in line with each asset's expected life. - 6.19 The repayment of loan debt by the council's wholly owned company NRL will also reduce the CFR where the loan is financed by borrowing. - 6.20 Table 6.4 sets out the required affordable borrowing limit, namely: - a.
+It is therefore important to note that there may be a requirement to refresh the authorised limit and operational boundary once the review is substantially complete later in the 2021/22 financial year. - 6.17 The CFR does not increase indefinitely, as the Minimum Revenue Provision (MRP) is a statutory annual revenue charge which broadly reduces the indebtedness in line with each asset's expected life. - 6.18 The repayment of loan debt by the council's wholly owned company NRL will also reduce the CFR where the loan is financed by borrowing. - 6.19 Table 6.5 sets out the required affordable borrowing limit, namely: - a.
 The operational boundary the limit beyond which external debt is not normally expected to exceed. - b.
 The authorised limit for gross external debt a statutory limit determined under section 3 (1) of the Local Government Act 2003.
 It represents the legal limit on the maximum level of borrowing beyond which external debt is prohibited, and this limit needs to be set or revised by the full Council.
 It is also the level of external debt which, while not desired, could be afforded in the short term, but is not sustainable in the longer term. - c.
 The estimated capital financing requirement for the HRA as at 1 April 2020 is £205.717m and this has been included in the authorised limit. - d.
 The HRA debt cap at the time it was removed in October 2018 was £236.989m.